hemangandhi/brian-rs/README.md

 # TODO

-1) Write the unit library as an external thing.
+1. [x] Write the unit library as an external thing. -- TYVM [dimensioned](https://docs.rs/dimensioned/0.7.0/dimensioned/index.html)
-2) Design the neuron and synapse definition DSL
+1. [ ] Design the neuron and synapse definition DSL
-3) Implement the sick macros and builtins to make this rockin'
+1. [ ] Implement the sick macros and builtins to make this rockin'